ffalfred/Recombination_Phasing/README.md

 ## Files contained
 * phasing_class.py: Class containing the algorithms
 * phasing_trio.py: File that uses the algorithms in "phasing_class.py" to produce the output
+* input_data_trios.txt:  File containing example data to run a test.
+Contains maternal genotype and genotypes of four trios from the same individual for chromosome 1.
+The data is tab-delimited.

 ## Function